rajatgirotra/study/cpp/CPP_NEW/boost/asio/1_README.txt

 Initiating function called
 Completion Handler called...

-But why do we have this composition of Asyn Op's inside an Async Agent.
+But why do we have this composition of Async Op's inside an Async Agent.
 That's because an Async Agent has associated characteristics that specifies how an Async Op should behave when it is part of that Async Agent.
 What are these characteristics?

 1) Allocator --> how the Async Op's should obtain and free memory resources.
 2) A cancellation slot --> How the Async Op's support cancellation